Sam Nahem: Early and personal life

-His father, who owned an import-export business, later drowned when the British passenger steamship SS Vestris sank off the coast of Virginia on November 12, 1928.
-Nahem also was the uncle of Major League Baseball outfielder Al Silvera, who was the son of his sister Vicky.
+His father, who owned an import-export business, drowned when the British passenger steamship SS Vestris sank off the coast of Virginia on November 12, 1928.

 He rebelled against Hebrew school when he was 13 years old.
 He later went to New Utrecht High School, where he was unable to make the baseball team.
 Nahem then attended Brooklyn College, where he pitched for the school's baseball team and played quarterback and fullback for its football team, graduating in 1935.

 While in the college he also started participating in Communist Party activities.
 He quit the Communist Party in the mid-1950s after the Soviet Union invaded Hungary.

-He and his wife Elsie, whom he met after World War II and who died in 1974, had three children, Ivan, Joanne, and Andrew.
+He and his wife Elsie, whom he met after World War II, who worked as a commercial artist and who died in 1974, had three children, Ivan, Joanne, and Andrew.
+Ivan and Andrew Nahem founded the underground, experimental rock band Ritual Tension in the 1980s in New York, which was active until at least 2022.
+Joanne moved to Minneapolis and became a therapist.

+Nahem also was the uncle of Major League Baseball outfielder Al Silvera, who was the son of his sister Vicky.